dandingdjianjiao/starter-hugo-research-group/content/home/welcome.md

 <br>

-**Huang LAB** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding.
+**Huang LAB** has been a center of excellence for organic chemistry research, teaching, and practice since its founding.